rOY369/Docs/work/IoT/SOM site testing plan.md

 	- Where site team has reported maximum times of device restart cases.
 (Manash + SI Team)
 		- Ensure no power supply problems or any other physical problems in the region (Manash)
 		- Confirm with SI team
-	- Where network strength is average.
+	- Where network parameters (network strength + link quality) is average.
 (Between 60% - 100%) (SI Team)
-		- Network strength should be good enough to at least carry out the tests.
+		- It should be good enough to at least carry out the tests.
 - Controller Preferences
 	- Where resource consumption on avg. is more than x.
 	- Where number of recipes running are at least x.